Multiwavelength study of extreme variability in LEDA 1154204: A changing-look event in a type 1.9 Seyfert: Scaling the spectra using the [ O III ] 5007 line

 \section{Scaling the spectra using the [\ion{O}{III}]$\lambda$5007 line}

-We scale all the optical spectra using the [\ion{O}{III}]$\lambda$5007 narrow emission line using the method of \cite{groningen1992}.
-We fit the [\ion{O}{III}]$\lambda$5007 line profile of each spectrum to a selected reference spectrum, which in our case is the Keck spectrum.
-We smooth the reference spectrum to the lowest resolution among all the obtained spectra.
-We first select a window for the [\ion{O}{III}]$\lambda$5007 line.
-Subsequently, in the selected region, we select a window for the fit which accounts for the line and the underlying continuum.
-To perform the fitting, we first select the [\ion{O}{III}]$\lambda$5007 line region and the blueward and the redward continuum region.
-We then subtract the continuum baseline from the total flux in the selected wavelength region to obtain just the [\ion{O}{III}]$\lambda$5007 line flux of the source.
-We use GW-MCMC \cite[\texttt{emcee,}][]{goodman2010} to fit the emission line in a target spectrum to the smoothed reference spectrum.
-We find that with the profile fitting, the discrepancy in the scaled flux of the target spectra to the reference can be upto 25\%.
-This discrepancy can originate due to the degradation in the data quality during later phases of the monitoring.
-This methodology aligns the spectra by shifting the [\ion{O}{III}]$\lambda$5007 line center to match the reference spectrum.
-Additionally, it calculates the scale factor to be multiplied with the spectra to obtain a similar line flux as the reference (Fig.~\ref{fig:oiii_scaling}).
-We do not correct for different levels of host-galaxy contribution.
+We scale all the optical spectra using the [\ion{O}{III}]$\lambda$5007 narrow emission line using the profile fitting method similar to \cite{fausnaugh17}, and we summarize our procedure here.
+We fit the [\ion{O}{III}]$\lambda$5007 line profile of each spectrum to a selected reference spectrum -- the Keck spectrum.
+We smooth the reference spectrum with a Gaussian kernel of width 3.5 \AA\ and then select a limited window ($5325 \AA < \lambda < 5390 \AA$, observed frame) around the [\ion{O}{III}]$\lambda$5007 line for fitting.
+Subsequently, we select the [\ion{O}{iii}]$\lambda$5007 line region and the blueward ($\lesssim 5340 \AA$) and the redward ($\gtrsim 5374 \AA$) continuum region for all spectra.
+We then subtract the continuum from the line region to isolate only the [\ion{O}{iii}]$\lambda$5007 line profile.
+We use GW-MCMC \cite[\texttt{emcee,}][]{goodman2010} to fit the emission line of the target spectrum, after smoothing, to the smoothed reference spectrum\footnote{\url{https://github.com/tathagatas1996/OIII_Flux_scaling_AGN}}.
+This methodology returns the following parameters: (a) the standard deviation ($\sigma$) of the Gaussian convolution function, (b) the flux correction/scaling factor, (c) the wavelength shift correction, which aligns the line-center of the target spectrum to match the reference spectrum.
+Best-fitting values of $\sigma$ were typical 0.5--2~\AA, smaller than the typical measured narrow-line widths.
+This process is performed on the redshifted spectra before applying extinction correction.
+After applying the scaling factors, the differences between the flux of the target spectra and the reference spectrum were less than 25\%.
+Furthermore, discrepancies can originate due to the degradation in the data quality during later phases of the monitoring, or other systematic issues as discussed in the caveat below.